IgniteUI/igniteui-documentation/topics/02_Controls/igUpload/01_Working with igUpload/02_igUpload_Using_Client_Side_Events.md

 ```

 ## Attach to Client-Side Event Using the %%ProductNameMVC%%
-By default the %%ProductNameMVC%% don’t support defining the event handlers in the context of the wrapper syntax.
+By default the %%ProductNameMVC%% don’t support defining the event handlers in the context of the MVC Helper syntax.
 Event binding is again set up using jQuery.

-1. First, instantiate an instance of `igUpload` using the MVC wrapper
+1. First, instantiate an instance of the %%ProductNameMVC%% `Upload`.

     In ASPX: